dojo/docs/dojox/analytics.rst

 .. contents::
    :depth: 2

-Analytics is analytic and client monitoring system.
+Analytics is an analytic and client monitoring system.
 Including the base analytics system and any number of plugins enables logging of different system data back to the server.

 ============